godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 Adding reloading to the weapons
 -------------------------------

-Now that we can run our weapons out of ammo, we really need a way to fill them back up.
+Now that we can run our weapons out of ammo, we need a way to fill them back up.
 Let's add reloading next!

 For reloading we need to add a few more variables and a function to every weapon.